PredictionWagers/v1.0/README.md

 The <b>Prediction Wagers</b> app was created to allow my friends the chance to win $50, while learning more about cryptocurrencies and the blockchain.

 Each friend will receive $50 in <b>WAGER</b> Tokens.
 To win $50, your balance much reach at least $100.
-You will then be paid (via paypal) your balance, minus the $50 that you started with.
+You will then be paid (via PayPal) your balance, minus the $50 that you started with.
 Here are the rules:
 * Each individual bet may not exceed $10.
 * You may not send or receive your Tokens to a different address.